mccarthy-m-g/mccarthy_EEGNetworkVariants_2024/README.md

 - `R/` contains the custom user-defined functions used in our targets pipeline.

-- `python/` contains the scripts we used interactively during the initial preprocessing stages of the project, which were later refactored into our targets pipeline using the [reticulate](https://rstudio.github.io/reticulate/) R package.
+- `python/` contains the scripts we used interactively during the initial EEG preprocessing stages of the project, which were later refactored into our targets pipeline using the [reticulate](https://rstudio.github.io/reticulate/) R package.

-- `LICENSE.md` contains a copy of the licenses content and code licenses for this repository.
+- `LICENSE.md` contains a copy of the content and code licenses for this repository.

 ## License